WordPress/openverse/documentation/projects/proposals/rekognition_data/20240530-implementation_plan_augment_catalog_with_rekognition_tags.md

 - Marital status

 There are other categories which might be useful for search relevancy and are less likely to be applied in an insensitive manner.
-These labels **should not** be excluded, unless they are otherwise gendered (e.g. "stewardess", "actress", etc.).
+Inclusion or exclusion of labels that match these categories **should be considered on a case-by-case basis** depending on the source of the labeling.
+Labels within each category that are otherwise gendered (e.g. "stewardess", "actress", etc.) should be excluded by default.
 Some examples include:

 - Occupation
 - Health and disability status